Terradue/doc-ellip/source/solutions/workflows/quick-start/general_notes.rst

  ciop-run my_node

-The dollar sign ($) at the beginning of each line indicates the Linux shell prompt.
-The actual prompt will include additional information (e.g. *[user@sb-10-15-10-10.terradue.int]$* ) but it is omitted from these instructions for brevity.

 * If not otherwise specified, all the commands of these Hands-On refer to the $_CIOP_APPLICATION_PATH path:

 .. code-block:: console